An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 String

-a String that is a comma+space-separated list of the Array'elements enclosed in square brackets
+a String that is a comma+space-separated list of the Array's elements, enclosed in square brackets

 contains